wevm/viem/site/docs/actions/test/revert.md

 # revert

-revert the state of the blockchain at the current block.
+Revert the state of the blockchain at the current block.

 ## Import